simonmeggle/blog.robotmk.org/content/german/about.md

 ---
-title: "Hi, I Am John Doe"
+title: "Hi, ich in SImon"
 image: "images/author-full.jpg"
 # description
 description: "This is meta description"